feimosi/frameworks-code-comparison/README.md

 ### React

 Templates in React are written inside the JavaScript file using the [JSX language](https://reactjs.org/docs/jsx-in-depth.html).
-This allows us to utilize the full JavaScript capabilities.
+This allows us to utilize all JavaScript capabilities.
 JSX uses the uppercase vs. lowercase convention to distinguish between the user-defined components and DOM tags.

 ```jsx
 <PrimaryButton